mr4tt/zotbot/README.md

 - [It's Nicky Case!](https://ncase.me) - i make shtuff for curious & playful peeps

 # misc_longform
+- [In Praise of the AK-47](https://deardesignstudent.com/in-praise-of-the-ak-47-a24cc8a46c13) - Q: I had a professor in school who went on and on about how well the AK-47 was designed.
+He stressed that as designers we should be able to…

+- [sexy pdfs](https://www.are.na/chloe-abrasada/sexy-pdfs) - collection of pdfs on topics i resonate with & want to learn more about can't wait to dive deep

 - [The adorable love story behind Wikipedia’s 'high five' photos](https://www.inverse.com/culture/wikipedia-high-five-too-slow-photos-mystery-couple-solved) - Nearly 14 years later, the tale of this iconic couple can finally be told.

 - [Writing down (and searching through) every UUID · eieio.games](https://eieio.games/blog/writing-down-every-uuid/) - I couldn't remember every UUID so I wrote them all down